faiface/beep/README.md

 And that's it!

+For more in-depth journey into the design of Beep, take a look at [my blog post](https://faiface.github.io/post/how-i-built-audio-lib-composite-pattern/).

 Take a look at the [documentation](https://godoc.org/github.com/faiface/beep) for other interesting things you can do with Beep, such as mixing, looping, audio effects, and other useful stuff.